 Jump into Amazon and look for top selling products, ideally priced between $50 and $300, with good and consistent reviews.

 Then search for sites that review these products, analyze the keywords they are ranking for, determine whether you can potentially outrank them.

-This is actually a lot of hard work and requires a good level of expertise around analyzing competitiors and keywords.
-Using a tool like SEMrush or Ahrefs is crucial in this process.
+This is actually a lot of hard work and requires a good level of expertise around analyzing competitors and keywords.
+Using a blogging tool like Semrush or Ahrefs is crucial in this process.

 2. The authority site model is the better option long term

 If you’re in it for the long term, the authority site model is still the better choice.
 It may take longer to rank in Google, but you will end up with an asset that not only can generate a reliable income stream but can also be sold for a large amount of money.